Licensed Practical Nurse (LPN) Resume Examples

 - •For career gaps, include a brief explanation if relevant, focusing on what you did during that time, such as further education or volunteer work.

-- •When addressing job-hopping, emphasize the skills and experiences gained from each position, highlighting consistent improvements and contributions.
+- •When addressing job-hopping, emphasize the skills and experiences gained from each position; this surfaces consistent improvements and contributions.

 - •If transitioning from another career, put emphasis on the transferable skills relevant to the LPN role.